Vor7reX/Pokedex-Terminal-App/README.md

   <br>
   <img src="assets/logo.png" alt="Logo" width="150">
     <br>
 A feature-rich, terminal-based Pokedex application written in Python.
-It uses the PokéAPI to fetch detailed data for any Pokémon and displays it in a beautifully formatted, colorful, and interactive interface.
+It uses the PokéAPI to fetch detailed data for any Pokémon and displays it in a beautifully formatted, colorful, and interactive interface, All 1025 Pokemon!!
 </div>